 Which Great Wall is the Greatest?
-Posted by sasha on Jun 19, 2013 in architecture, architecture and landscaping, Culture, history
+Posted by sasha on Jun 19, 2013 in Culture

 Seeing as how this month has already featured a few posts on the most famous Wall in the world (sorry, Berlin Wall) – the Great Wall Music Festival, how to sleep on the Great Wall, and a video highlight of said overnight camping trip – I figured we’d just keep on going.
 As I have previously mentioned, there are many options for visiting the Great Wall (长城 – cháng chéng) from Beijing.
 The most developed section – which is also the easiest to go to and thus the place most tour buses pull up to – is Badaling (八达岭 – bā dá lǐng).
 I’ve never been to Badaling myself, but I’ve seen the photos and heard the stories, and it just doesn’t appeal to me.
 I’d rather see nothing but the landscape than hordes of people pushing for a photo opp when I visit the Great Wall.
 In my years living in Beijing, I have managed to visit many sections of the Wall.
 To give you a better idea of what your options are and how to make these trips happen, here’s an introduction to five different sections of the Great Wall of China: